-Lemony Snicket’s A Series of Unfortunate Events movie review: Gothic tale perverted into a showcase for Jim Carrey’s mugging
+Lemony Snicket’s A Series of Unfortunate Events movie review: Gothic tale is perverted into a Jim Carrey showcase

 Three of Daniel Handler’s Gothic stories about three siblings on the run from a greedy, ruthless relative – The Bad Beginning, The Reptile Room, and The Wide Window – are given the big-budget Hollywood treatment in director Brad Silberling and screenwriter Robert Gordon’s Lemony Snicket’s A Series of Unfortunate Events.

 As to be expected, the $140 million movie boasts first-rate production values, with cinematographer Emmanuel Lubezki’s lenses thoroughly capturing the eerie Gothic-ness of production designer Rick Heinrichs’ creations and the extravagance of Colleen Atwood’s costumes.
 (It’s surely no coincidence that all three also worked on Tim Burton’s Gothic-y fantasy Sleepy Hollow, which earned Heinrichs an Oscar and Lubezki a nomination.)

 On the downside, as befits most Hollywood fare – e.g., Alfonso Cuarón’s Harry Potter and the Prisoner of Azkaban – Silberling and Gordon (and the film’s producers) have taken a mechanical approach to the narrative, thus obliterating whatever enchantment there may have been in the original work.
 (Handler’s own adaptation was discarded once Silberling – replacing Barry Sonnenfeld – came onboard.)